sxcdennis/basic-shell-scripting/extras/Matching Directories that dont match users.md

-# Deleting Directories that don't match
+# Matching Directories that don't match users

 Sometimes there are directories that are in /home but don't belong there because they aren't directories that match /etc/passwd ( file that lists users ).
 The following script will match users from /etc/passwd and display which directories do not belong.